Find Affordable College Courses

 Lubbock, TX

-Texas Tech University landed the #7 spot in the 2023 rankings for the best natural resources conservation programs.
-Texas Tech is a fairly large public school located in the large city of Lubbock.
+Texas Tech University did quite well in this year’s ranking of the best schools for natural resources conservation students.
+It came in at #7 on the list.
+Texas Tech is a very large public school located in the large city of Lubbock.

 Conservation majors at Texas Tech take out an average of $26,000 in student loans while working on their egree.